-At his death, King Edgar the Peaceful had left two sons, the elder of these, Edward, was the child of his first marriage to Elfleda, the daughter of Ealdorman Ordmaer.
+At his death, King Edgar the Peaceful had left two sons, the elder of these, Edward, was the child of his first marriage to Æthelflæd, the daughter of Ealdorman Ordgar.

 His father's will named his elder son, Edward, (or Eadweard in Old English) as his heir and he had the support of the influential but now aged St. Dunstan, Archbishop of Canterbury.
-Many of the nobility of the realm, including the powerful Alfere, Ealdorman of Mercia were in favour of the seven year old Ethelred succeeding, as they themselves had much to gain from the crown being subjected to a long minority government.
-The nation was divided over the issue of which of his sons should suceed King Edgar.
-A meeting of the witan was arranged at Calne, in Wiltshire were the matter was debated at length.
-Eventually, the influence of Dunstan prevailed and accordingly Edward was elected King
+Many of the nobility of the realm, including the powerful Alfere, Ealdorman of Mercia were in favour of the seven-year-old Ethelred succeeding, as they had much to gain from the crown being subjected to a long minority government.
+The nation was divided over the issue of which of his sons should succeed King Edgar.
+A meeting of the witan was arranged at Calne, in Wiltshire where the matter was debated at length.
+Eventually, the influence of Dunstan prevailed and accordingly, Edward was elected King

-Despite what had passed, the two brothers, Ethelred and Edward themselves seem to have remained attached to each other.
-Queen Elfrida, however, thoroughly detested her step-son.
-At her instigation, plot was hatched to murder the young King.
+Despite what had passed, the two brothers, Ethelred and Edward remained very close.
+Queen Elfrida, however, thoroughly detested her stepson and strongly wished her son to succeed his father.
+At her instigation, the plot was hatched to murder the young King.